San Jose del Cabo Aeropuerto, Baja

-Because active road construction makes navigation difficult I choose to walk the streets lining the colonial Plaza Mijares.
+Because active road construction makes navigation difficult in San Jose I choose to walk the streets lining the colonial Plaza Mijares.
 This square holds the town’s original church and city hall.
-Being Sunday, the central bandstand is surrounded with families dressed in their colorful finest as church lets out.
+Being Sunday, the plaza’s central bandstand is surrounded with families dressed in their colorful finest as church lets out.

-After a late lunch at a traditional Mexican restaurant near the plaza, I return to my base along a coast set on fire by the setting sun.
+After a late lunch at a traditional restaurant nearby, I return to my base along a coast set on fire by the setting sun.

 Todos Santos via Baja Affluence

-Early in the morning I leave for Cabo San Lucas and the terminus of BCS-1.
+Early the next morning I leave for Cabo San Lucas and the terminus of BCS-1.
 One of the original Spring Break party spots, Cabo has today become a capitalist Oz of Walmart, Costco, and some of the largest multinational shopping venues.

 Navigating through Cabo San Lucas streets turns out a bit more tricky than I’d anticipated.
-The junction of BCS-1 and BCS-19 is clear enough, but road construction (November 2017) soon got me turned around.
-After a stop and quick directions from a random store, the route to Todos Santos once again became clear.
+The junction of BCS-1 and BCS-19 north to Todos Santos is clear enough, but road construction (November 2017) soon gets me turned around.
+After a stop and quick directions from a random store, the route once again became clear.

 Magic in Todos Santos Town

 Todos Santos was named a “Magic Town” by the Ministry of Tourism and is known for its art galleries, upscale restaurants and boutique hotels.
 Here my road trip pauses and my base becomes a vacation home in the La Poza district, where the oasis meets the sea.

-One is a downtown walking tour winding through streets lined with buildings from the glory days, when cane sugar was king in this ex-sugarmill company town.
-Another recommendation is the El Mirador Restaurant.
+One is a downtown walking tour winding through streets lined with buildings from the glory days, when cane sugar was king in this ex-company town.
+Another of their recommendations is the El Mirador Restaurant.

 First off, Dia de los Muertos is not Halloween.
 Its popular association with that holiday probably comes from a Celtic celebration beginning on the eve of October 31st.
 That honored Samhain, Lord of the Dead, which is probably the main reason for this misconception.